qianyunfan/Obsidian-Vault/cs learn/git/tutorial.md

 2. Input `git init` in cmd, it will make this dictionary become a **repository**, which can record and control all changes by generate **.git** folder.
 # Command
 - `git add` add file into repository.
 - `git commit -m "xxxxxx"` commit file into repository.
-The difference with `add` is that add is just _add_ this file, while `commit` means you confirm your changes and put the changed file into repo.
+The difference with `add` is that add is just _add_ this file, while `commit` means you confirm your changes and put the changed file into repo. `commit` will commit all changed files.
 After `-m`  is our commit info, like what's the change.